Signal processing approach to mesh refinement in simulations of axisymmetric droplet dynamics: Numerical results

 Here, $\phi$ is the polar angle, $\eta$ is the radius as a function of $\phi$, and $P_2$ is the Legendre polynomial of order two.
 This special choice, which is presented in \cite{Lamb1932}, corresponds to the zero-velocity state of a periodic solution to the linearized problem in \cite{Rayleigh1879}.
-The representation in the polar coordinates allows to compute the ``inverse" mapping $(r,z)\mapsto \phi$ and check the accuracy of numerical results against the analytical data (\ref{eq:linear_period}).
+The representation in the polar coordinates allows to compute the ``inverse" mapping $(r,z)\mapsto \phi$ and check the accuracy of numerical results against the analytical data (\ref{eq:linear_period}), although our method is also applicable to smooth closed curves given in Cartesian coordinates.
 Following HLS94, we first compute the curvature $\kappa_z$ and the relative spacing $s_\alpha$ from (\ref{eq:linear_period}), and find the representation of $\kappa_z$ in the uniform parametrization by our initialization algorithm.
 Then, with $s_\alpha=L_p/2\pi$, the derivative $\theta_\alpha=s_\alpha\kappa_z$ is integrated to obtain $\theta$, which is followed by the reconstruction of $(r,z)$.
 In Fig.\ref{fig:conv_init}, the plane curve (\ref{eq:linear_period}) and the convergence of the scheme are shown for $\epsilon_P=2/7$.

 As shown in Fig.\ref{fig:conv_init}(a), it has the variable radius $\eta$ and therefore its parametrization is non-uniform.
 Next, in Fig.\ref{fig:conv_init}(b), numerical errors in $r$ and $z$ are plotted versus $N$ in terms of the $\infty$--norm divided by the maximal value of each function.
-The exponential convergence of the trapezoidal rule is clearly visible, and each graph reaches a level slightly above $10^{-15}$ for $N\geq 150$.
-In fact, we do not perform a construction of the uniform parametrization for the initialization purpose, because the initial conditions (\ref{eq:init_nie2}) and (\ref{eq:init_nie1}) are uniform by definition.
-Instead, our initialization algorithm is effectively used in the convergence study of the time-stepping with the approximation (\ref{eq:def_ratio_approx}), which requires to remove effects of mesh refinement for comparisons between two solutions with different $\Delta t$.
+The exponential convergence of the trapezoidal rule is clear, and each graph reaches a level slightly above $10^{-15}$ for $N\geq 150$.
+In fact, we do not perform a construction of the uniform parametrization for the initialization purpose, because the conditions (\ref{eq:init_nie2}) and (\ref{eq:init_nie1}) are uniform by definition.
+Instead, our algorithm is effectively used in the convergence study of the time-stepping with the approximation (\ref{eq:def_ratio_approx}), which requires to remove effects of mesh refinement for comparisons between two solutions with different $\Delta t$.